streetmix/streetmix/CONTRIBUTING.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

+In the future, we may adopt [Prettier](https://github.com/prettier/prettier), which makes code style a non-concern.
+Currently, introducing it creates changes on every file, which can break existing work.
+If someone wants to champion adoption of Prettier, please get in touch.

+### Commit style

+We like [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages).
+This has become a convention adopted across the JavaScript developer ecosystem, particularly with the [Angular](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) team.

+In the future, we may use commit messages to help with [automated releases](https://github.com/semantic-release/semantic-release).

+### Dependency pinning

+We pin our dependencies (that is, we use exact dependency versions, not [version ranges](https://semver.org/)) for maximum reliability and consistency.
+Here is [a good overview of dependency pinning](https://renovatebot.com/docs/dependency-pinning/), which covers the reasons and tradeoffs that come from doing this.

+We want to make sure that all developers, and any deployment environments, are running the same code.
+Because Streetmix is an application, and it's not intended to be imported by other applications, we don't need the flexibility that comes from using version ranges.
+And this consistency makes obscure bugs easier to track down and resolve.

+This does introduce "upgrade noise", whether we have to manually update dependencies or use a third-party automated service like [Greenkeeper](https://greenkeeper.io/).
+This is a tradeoff we're willing to accept, although any strategy to limit the noise will be open for consideration.

 ### Submitting a pull request

 1. **Fork the project**, if you do not already have write access to the repository.
 Individuals making significant and valuable contributions will be given write access.